 - Once the meeting is over and the Microsoft Teams recording is complete, you can find the audio and video files saved in the Callnote library.
 Recorded audio is saved as mp3 files, and videos are saved as mp4, which is easy to playback on any video player.

 Tip: Callnote records audio with multi-track recording, splitting the speakers onto separate tracks.
 If you need to listen to just one side of the conversation, select either author or participant file to playback.

 - Stay organized by editing titles, adding participants’ names, notes, tags, and comments to your recordings.

 Tip: To find the MS Teams call recording on your computer, select it in the Callnote library and click the directory button.

 - In-built audio and video editors offer cutting and trimming tools, as well as a rich selection of annotations.

 - A wide range of integrated Clouds makes it easy to export the recording, send it to your team by email or place it on your company Dropbox account.

 Tip: Go to the sharing options tab to set up the forwarding and select the type of media you’d like to export.

 - Initiate the automated transcription.
-In-built automated transcription service allows transcribing your audio file to text in just a few minutes.
+A built-in automated transcription service allows transcribing your audio file to text in just a few minutes.
 Automatic transcription allows you to playback meetings and search for important discussion items in the transcript.

 - Try also our emotion recognition tool which can detect smiles, surprise, dislike, attention, and drowsiness.
-So, you can see the conversation emotional results displayed in graphical format.
+So, you can see the conversation’s emotional results displayed in graphical format.